rapid7/metasploit-framework/How-to-add-and-update-gems-in-metasploit-framework.md

 ##### Updating or adding a gem

+If the gem is needed only for a specific Bundler group (like `test` or `db`), you should update the [Gemfile](https://github.com/rapid7/metasploit-framework/blob/master/Gemfile):

+    1. Add the Gem you want to the correct Group, or just update the version constraint.
+Check [Bundler's docs](http://bundler.io/gemfile.html) for the various ways to express version constraints:

+            gem 'my_favorite', '~> 1.0'

+    2. Run `bundle install`
+    3. Commit any changes to the `Gemfile.lock` file

+If the gem is needed any time metasploit-framework is used, you should update the [metasploit-framework.gemspec](https://github.com/rapid7/metasploit-framework/blob/master/metasploit-framework.gemspec) file:

-1. Edit the [metasploit-framework.gemspec](https://github.com/rapid7/metasploit-framework/blob/master/metasploit-framework.gemspec) file.
-You should add the gem as a runtime dependency, or just update the version constraint.
+    1. Add the gem as a runtime dependency, or just update the version constraint.
 Check [Bundler's docs](http://bundler.io/gemfile.html) for the various ways to express version constraints:

             spec.add_runtime_dependency 'my_favorite_gem', '~> 3.0.1'

     2. Run `bundle install`
     3. Commit any changes to the `Gemfile.lock` file.

 ##### Gemfile.local